A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: One-Shot Algorithm

-In this section, we will describe an algorithm to solve the art gallery problem. \OneShot* We call the algorithm from the previous theorem the \emph{one-shot \visionstable} algorithm.
-Note that this algorithm also verifies that the result it produces is indeed an optimal solution.
-We call an algorithm with this property \emph{reliable}.
-For that it does not require the polygon to be \visionstable.
-This is important as we do not know how to test \visionstability of a polygon.
-In case that the algorithm does not return the optimal solution the underlying polygon had \visionstability larger than $\delta$.
+We call the algorithm from the previous theorem the \emph{one-shot \visionstable} algorithm.
+In case that the algorithm does not return the optimal solution, the underlying polygon had \visionstability smaller than $\delta$.
 In that case, we can simply half $\delta$ and repeat the algorithm.
-In this way, we can find the optimal solution in the same polynomial running time solving additional $O(\log 1/\delta)$ integer programs in the worst case.
+In this way, we can find the optimal solution in the same polynomial running time solving additional $O(\log 1/\delta)$ integer programs in the worst case. {To see this, assume we start with $\delta_0 = 1$ and the final value is $\delta_k = 2^{-k}$.
+Thus, we will have used $k = \log (1/\delta)$ halving steps. }

 We note that the integer program has size only dependent on $r$ and $\delta$, independent of the input size $n$.
-Thus for fixed $\delta$, it holds that the one-shot algorithm is fixed parameter tractable in the parameter $r$, the number of reflex vertices. \begin{corollary} The one-shot algorithm is FPT with respect to the number of reflex vertices.
-This assumes that the input polygons have \visionstability at least some fixed value~$\delta$. \end{corollary}
+Thus, for fixed $\delta$, it holds that the one-shot algorithm is fixed parameter tractable with respect to the number of reflex vertices. \ReflexFPT*

-The one-shot algorithm is not actually practical.
+The one-shot algorithm is not actually practical{, as demonstrated by our experiments in Section~\ref{sec:Tests}}.
 However, we will describe a second algorithm later, with similar theoretical performance guarantees, which we prove to be able to solve large instances of the art gallery problem practically.
-Furthermore, we want to point out that while solving an IP may take an exponential amount of time in theory, in our practical experiments it played a minor role for the total running time (see Section~\ref{sec:Tests}).
+Furthermore, we want to point out that, while solving an integer program may take an exponential amount of time in theory, in our practical experiments it played a minor role for the total running time (see Section~\ref{sec:Tests}).
 This corresponds to experiences that other groups of authors report as well~\cite{engineering}.

-Note that this algorithm can be implemented in practice and, in contrast to all other implementations that currently exist, the algorithm is guaranteed to find the optimal solution, if the condition of the theorem is met.

-\paragraph{Description of the one-shot \visionstable algorithm.}
+\paragraph*{Description of the one-shot \visionstable algorithm.}